Chapter 9.2 Trading, Merchants, and Markets

 Decorating a Merchant Stall

 There are racks and hooks on carts, wagons, and stalls, that allow players to display items, signs, and runic creations for branding.
 Players would be wise to display items that would draw a player into their store for what they are looking for.
-Players can craft signs, that have common icons to help present their store type, without needing to have a runic creation.
+Players can craft signs, that have common icons to help present their store type, without needing to have a custom runic creation.

 Creating Zones for Merchants

 Claims may want to make a specific spot for merchants.
 For this, create a merchant zone sign.
 It contains a torch, and the founder or allowed players can paint tiles that will mark areas where merchants can set up shops, using the heat of the torch.
 Parking zones also indicate areas where merchant carts and wagons can be parked by users if there is space, with a toggle for either or both types allowed.
+These zonings offer extra protections and culture buffs.

 Mobile Merchant Evictions